sram-z/docksible/README.md

 # Docksible

-Docksible is a script that helps you manage easily docker images and test deployments with Ansible.
+Docksible is a script that helps you manage easily docker containers and test deployments with Ansible.

 - [Docksible](#docksible)
   - [Automating with Docksible](#automating-with-docksible)